hbc/Intro-to-Unix/lessons/07_rnaseq_workflow.md

 $ mkdir results/counts
 ```

 In it's most basic form the `htseq` command requires only the BAM file and the GTF file.
-We will add in a few additional parameters including `--format` to indicate BAM file, and `--stranded reverse` to specify that we have a stranded library created via the dUTP method.
+We will add in an additional parameter, `--stranded reverse`, to specify that we have a stranded library created via the dUTP method.
 By default htseq-count will **ignore any reads that map to multiple locations** on the genome.
 This results in undercounting but also helps reduce false positives.
 While multi-mappers are a feature that cannot be modified, there is a parameter that allows the user to filter reads by specifying a minimum alignment quality.

 You will notice at the end of the command we have added a redirection symbol.
 Since htseq-count outputs results to screen, we need to re-direct it to file.

 ```
-$ htseq-count --stranded reverse --format bam results/STAR/Mov10_oe_1_Aligned.sortedByCoord.out.bam data/reference_data/chr1-hg19_genes.gtf  >  results/counts/Mov10_oe_1.counts
+$ htseq-count --stranded reverse results/STAR/Mov10_oe_1_Aligned.sortedByCoord.out.bam data/reference_data/chr1-hg19_genes.gtf  >  results/counts/Mov10_oe_1.counts
 ```

 ***